 How to Earn Your High School or Regents Diploma in New York

 The state of New York awards its qualified high school students with a Regents diploma instead of a general high school diploma or local diploma.
-For adults who did not earn a high school or Regents diploma while they were in high school, the state of New York offers three alternatives: the General Educational Development (GED) credential, the National External Diploma Program (NEDP) and Operation Recognition, a high school diploma program for which some veterans are eligible.
+For adults who did not earn a high school or Regents diploma while they were in high school, the state of New York offers three alternatives: the Test Assessing Secondary Completion (TASC) credential, the National External Diploma Program (NEDP) and Operation Recognition, a high school diploma program for which some veterans are eligible.

 The state of New York offers a Regents diploma to high school students who complete 22 credits during their 4 years of school, including 4 of English language arts, 4 of social studies, 3 of science, 3 of mathematics, 1 of the arts, 0.5 of health, 1-3 of foreign language and 2 of physical education.
 Elective courses can round out the 22.
 Additionally, students must receive a score of at least 65 on all five of the required exams: English language arts, global history, U.S. history, science and algebra.

 Students who earn scores of 90 or better on their exams will receive an honors Regents diploma, and those who take additional tests in math, science and a foreign language can receive a Regents diploma with advanced designation.
 Students who complete a career and technical education program through their high school may receive a Regent diploma with a career and technical education endorsement.